 LET ME GUESS…ANOTHER RELIGIOUS ZEALOT WANTING US TO CONVERT AND JOIN A CULT?

-Bittermelon of Truth over 1 year ago
+Bittermelon of Truth about 2 years ago

 Well that bankman is now fried… calamari, that is. rimshot